Getting Started with NetBird Enterprise Commercial License

 3. Migrate an Existing Community Combined Deployment

-Use migrate-to-commercial.sh to convert an existing community combined-server deployment to the enterprise images.
+Use migrate-to-enterprise.sh to convert an existing community combined-server deployment to the enterprise images.
 The same script also migrates SQLite data to Postgres and enables traffic flow, so no manual Compose or config.yaml edits are required for the supported migration path.

 The script targets an existing combined-server deployment that has a docker-compose.yml, a bind-mounted config.yaml, and a persistent /var/lib/netbird data volume.